RyanCopley/NSO-GameCube-Controller-Pairing-App/README.md

 I take **NO** responsibility for any damages done by the code.
 I am an amateur that did this for fun / own use.
 **USE AT YOUR OWN RISK!** Idk if i handle threads there correctly, especially when closing the window and the HID process is still running.
 Idk if it closes.
+Also the website sends way more commands.
+I only send the initial one and the LED command.
+I dont know if thats the right way to do it.

 **Special Thanks**